Jump to Vermont Calculator →

 • FICA Taxes: Mandatory contributions for Social Security (6.2%) and Medicare (1.45%).

-• Vermont State Tax: Calculated using the specific 4-tier bracket system applicable to your taxable income.
+• Vermont State Income Tax: Calculated using the state's progressive bracket system based on your taxable income.

 $0 – $44,8753.35%